The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 Non-operating income and expenses include: See further: Extraordinary income includes:

-• insurance claims;
+• insurance compensation;

 Analysis of non-operating financial results makes it possible to assess the organization of the functioning of marketing and financial services, as well as the degree of compliance with contractual discipline.